Sohamraje137/Parking-lot-Management/README.md

 # Parking-lot-Management
-A website to manage parking lot of a city/area.
+A website to allow users to book and Admin to manage parking lot of a city/area.

 # dependcy
 1. Django (2.1.2)